SysBioChalmers/Human-GEM/.github/CONTRIBUTING.md

 When creating the issue, please make sure:

 * You tested your code (if any) with all requirements for running the model.
-* You did your analysis in the `master` branch of the repository.
+* You did your analysis in the `main` branch of the repository.
 * You provide any necessary files/links needed for understanding the issue.
 * You checked that a similar issue does not exist already